jfjlaros/simpleRPC/docs/introduction.rst

 this to call the appropriated function.

 If a function takes parameters, their values need to be read from the serial device before calling the function.
-Any return value, needs to be written to the serial device after calling the function.
+Any return value needs to be written to the serial device after calling the function.

 A typical implementation of such an approach is shown below.